NefeliTav/Recommender-Systems/README.md

 python communities.py
 ```

-Using the same Pokemon graph, i found the local communities around them, using Personalized Pagerank.
+Using the same Pokemon graph, we found the local communities around them, using Personalized Pagerank.

 # Embeddings